Samba De rainha

 Samba Instruments Brazilian samba

-Tantã or Tan-tan is a cylindrical hand drum that is used in small samba groups and pagode ensembles.
-It imitates the big Surdo (primeira).
-However, due to its smaller size, the Tantã is not as loud as a Surdo and so it is played rarely in big samba schools, but rather within closer gatherings of musicians called "Rodas de Samba".
+Tantã, also known as Tan-tan, is a cylindrical hand drum that plays a significant role among Brazilian samba instruments, particularly in small samba groups and pagode ensembles.
+It mimics the sound of the larger Surdo (primeira).
+Due to its smaller size, the Tantã is not as loud as a Surdo, which is why it is less commonly used in larger samba schools and more often found in intimate gatherings of musicians known as "Rodas de Samba".

 Find out more